trey/cn-marketing/src/policies/privacy.md

 ## What happens when you delete data in your product accounts

-In many of our applications, we give you the option to trash data.
-Anything you trash on your product accounts is deleted immediately.
+Anything you trash on your account is deleted immediately.
 We have some backups of our application databases, which are kept for up to 30 days.
-When you trash things in our applications, they are purged within 30 days from our system.
+When you trash things, they are purged within 30 days from our system.
 Retrieving data for a single account from a backup is cost-prohibitive and unduly burdensome so there is no going back.
 Be careful.

 We also delete your data after an account is cancelled.
 Your data are purged within 30 days.